Comparisons

 HouseCall Pro users evaluating AI dispatch in 2026 will find their options more limited than users on other FSM platforms.

-Dispatcher is the best upcoming AI dispatch for HouseCall Pro users.
-The integration is code-complete, meaning the technical work is done and the adapter is in final testing.
-Pricing will be $2 per answered call and $10 per dispatched job — no per-minute charges.
-For an HCP shop doing 80 calls and 50 jobs monthly, that’s roughly $660/month.
-Dispatcher supports BYOV (Bring Your Own Voice), so HCP users running GoHighLevel, Vapi, or Bland for their AI Voice can keep their current setup and add Dispatcher for the dispatch layer.
+Dispatcher is the best early-access AI dispatch for HouseCall Pro users.
+The integration is handled through assisted rollout rather than supported onboarding.
+Pricing remains $2 per answered call and $10 per dispatched job — no per-minute charges.
+For an HCP business handling 80 calls and 50 jobs monthly, that’s roughly $660/month.
+Dispatcher supports Bring Your Own Voice, so HCP users running GoHighLevel, Vapi, or Bland for their AI Voice can keep their current setup and add Dispatcher for the dispatch layer.

 Avoca AI does not integrate with HouseCall Pro.
 Avoca is built exclusively for ServiceTitan, and its venture funding is directed at deepening that single integration.
 HCP users are not on Avoca’s roadmap.